Key takeaways:

 How much does it cost to hire a digital marketing agency for your website?

-Marketing agencies are costly; they charge anywhere from $900 to $20,000 per month.
+Marketing agencies are costly; they charge anywhere from about $900 to $20,000+ per month.
 Despite the high costs, many small businesses invest in digital marketing services to grow their online presence and stay competitive.

-While you can handle digital marketing yourself, working with experts often leads to better results and can double your revenue.
+While you can handle digital marketing yourself, working with experts often yields better results and increases your revenue.
 It’s a smart move if you’re new to website building.

 Digital marketing agencies can provide help with: